Nyzl/cj-data/README.md

 # Content prioritisation data pipeline

-This project collects data from various sources and sends them to Big Query.
+This is a Python project that collects data from various sources and sends them to Big Query.
+A mini data pipeline type of thing.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project. [create an anchor](#deployment-to-google-cloud-run)

 Please read if you plan on contributing to the project:
 [Code of conduct for this project](docs/CODE_OF_CONDUCT.md)